ahwang16/gpt3-chatbot/README.md

 for Python.

 ## Tutorial
-[I](alyssahwang.com) worked on this project as part of my PhD candidacy exam (WPE-II for fellow Penn CIS people).
-Check out my report (TBA) "Designing and Implementing a Chatbot with GPT-3" to learn more about human-centered design, GPT-3 use cases, and implementation guidance for this chatbot.
+[I](https://alyssahwang.com) worked on this project as part of my PhD candidacy exam (WPE-II for fellow Penn CIS people).
+Check out my report (TBA) "Designing and Implementing a Chatbot with GPT-3" for more information on human-centered design, GPT-3, and implementation.

 ## A Slight Bug...
 The chatbot supports querying any fine-tuned model that you have on your